Da Vinci Prior Authorization Support (PAS) FHIR IG

 Clients SHALL perform this operation in an automated/background manner no more than every 5 minutes for the first 30 minutes and and no more frequently than once every hour after that.
 Clients SHALL support manual invocation of the query by users.
 There are no constraints on frequency of manual queries.

-The parameter to the inquiry operation is a PAS Inquiry Request Bundle which has a Claim Inquiry profile instance as well as any referenced resources if needed.
-The operation is basically a query-by-example where the incoming Claim resource provides elements that will match existing prior authorizations.
-Any authorizations that match the incoming resource elements will be returned by the operation.
-The rules for how the included data elements are matched are specified in the X12 278 inquiry TR3 specification.
+The parameter to the inquiry operation is a PAS Inquiry Request Bundle which has a Claim Inquiry profile instance as well as any referenced resources.
+The operation is a 'query-by-example' where the resource sent in provides an example of the data that is being searched for.
+The system uses the example to generate the query and find matching records.
+The exact rules for which elements are required and how those elements are used in the search are contained in the X12 278 Inquiry and Response guide.

 NOTE: The inquiry operation must contain a requesting provider organization, a payer organization, and a patient for the inquiry.
 The operation does not allow inquiries that do not identify a specific patient, such as an inquiry for all prior authorization requests submitted on a specific date.